Betty Pariso: Professional

 As a professional competitor, Betty's main goal was to win a pro show as the only competitor over the age of fifty.
 She became one of the most successful competitors in professional female bodybuilding by reaching the top six in almost every competition she has entered.
 In 2001, she won the heavyweight class at the Jan Tana Classic, which made this the first pro win of her career.
 There was no overall champion in that contest.
 She had to withdraw from the 2009 Ms. International due to a high fever.
 Later she went on to win her second pro title, the 2009 Tampa Bay Pro.
+Her coaches was professional bodybuilders George Farah, Dexter Jackson and Branch Warren, along with his wife, Trish Warren.

 Retirement

 After the 2010 Phoenix Pro contest, Betty retired from bodybuilding at the age of 54.

 Legacy

 In October 1996, Betty won the NPC Nationals and became the first woman in history at age 40 to earn her IFBB professional status.
 In 2006, she won the 2006 female athlete of the year at the Flex Awards for her outstanding achievement in the industry.
 In 2009, she achieved her goal of became the first female bodybuilder above the age of 50 years to win an IFBB professional competition, by winning the 2009 Tampa Bay Pro.
 She is currently IFBB's Athlete Representative in women's bodybuilding, where she has used her position to suggest a weight class system for the professional bodybuilders and a new division contest for women bodybuilders and fitness/figure competitors.

 In 2010, Betty received LifeTime Achievement Award at Europa Dallas.
 The rock band Pariso, formed in 2009, is named after Betty Pariso.
 She was the world's oldest active female bodybuilder while competing.